graphql-python/graphene/UPGRADE-v1.0.md

 ## Interfaces

-For implementing an Interface in a ObjectType, you have to add also `ObjectType`.
+For implementing an Interface in a ObjectType, you have to it onto `Meta.interfaces`.

 Like: